Nonogram: Print publishing

-Dalgety made a deal with the The Sunday Telegraph to publish Ishida's nonograms on a weekly basis starting in 1990.
+Dalgety made a deal with The Sunday Telegraph to publish Ishida's nonograms on a weekly basis starting in 1990.
 By 1993, the first book of nonograms was published by Non Ishida in Japan.
 The Sunday Telegraph published a dedicated puzzle book titled the "Book of Nonograms".
 Nonograms were also published in Sweden, the United States (originally by Games magazine), South Africa and other countries.
 The Sunday Telegraph ran a competition in 1998 to choose a new name for their puzzles.
 "Griddlers" was the winning name that readers chose.
-1993, Ishida published the "Book of Nonograms".
+In 1993, Ishida published the "Book of Nonograms".

 Electronic puzzles

 Nonogram puzzles were implemented by 1995 on hand-held electronic toys such as Game Boy and on other plastic puzzle toys.
 Nintendo picked up on this puzzle fad, claiming the trademark for the name Picross (short for "picture crossword") for their own use, and released two nonogram titles for the Game Boy and nine for the Super Famicom (eight of which were released in two-month intervals for the Nintendo Power Super Famicom Cartridge Writer as the NP series) in Japan.
 Only one of these, Mario's Picross for the Game Boy, was released outside Japan.
-Since then, one of the most prolific Picross game developers has been Jupiter Corporation, who released Picross DS on the Nintendo DS in 2007, 9 titles in the Picross e series for the Nintendo 3DS eShop (along with 5 character-specific titles, including ones featuring Pokémon, Zelda and Sanrio characters), and 9 titles in the Picross S series for the Nintendo Switch (along with three character-specific ones featuring Kemono Friends, Overlord and Doraemon respectively, and two featuring intellectual properties from companies such as Sega and Namco respectively).
+Nintendo's Picross titles are primarily developed by Jupiter Corporation, who also released Picross DS on the Nintendo DS, nine titles in the Picross e series for the Nintendo 3DS, and nine titles in the Picross S series for the Nintendo Switch.
+They have also produced several Picross titles featuring licensed properties, including Pokémon, Sanrio characters, and Doraemon.

 Increased popularity in Japan launched new publishers, and by then, there were several monthly magazines, some of which contained up to 100 puzzles.
 The Japanese arcade game Logic Pro was released by Deniam Corp in 1996, with a sequel released the following year.
 UK games developer Jagex released a nonogram puzzle in 2011 as part of their annual Halloween event for their role-playing game, Runescape.
 In 2013, Casual Labs released a mobile version of these puzzles called Paint it Back with the theme of restoring an art gallery.
 Released early in 2017, Pictopix has been presented as a worthy heir to Picross on PC by Rock, Paper, Shotgun.
 In particular, the game enables players to share their creations.